haxwell/quizki/README.md

 ### Installing

-Installion of the tools listed above will vary slightly based upon the operating system you are using.
+Installation of the tools listed above will vary slightly based upon the operating system you are using.
 If you are using a Linux/BSD system, check the [DEVELOPER](./DEVELOPER) file.
 If you are using Windows, check [DEVELOPER_WINDOWS](./DEVELOPER_WINDOWS.txt).
 If you are using a MAC, check [DEVELOPER_MAC](./DEVELOPER_MAC.txt).
 Each file can be found in the root directory of Quizki.

 ## Quizki Overview